sharonhoward/llep/README.md

 #### llep_irregular_union_disunion_v1.tsv

-**Irregular Unions and Disunions** is a dataset of examinations that contain references to bigamous, irregular, clandestine or broken marriages and extramarital cohabitations.
-(The category 'separation' includes both explicit mentions of desertion and slightly more ambiguous absences.)
+*Examinations that contain references to bigamous, irregular, clandestine or broken marriages and extramarital cohabitations.*

+The category 'separation' includes both explicit mentions of desertion and slightly more ambiguous (not necessarily permanent) absences.

 | field | description |
 |------|------------------|